 While the guides are fairly basic, they’re better than nothing, which is what most of the other exchanges offer.
 Considering how most traders are new to cryptocurrency and the significant risks involved with trading them, it’s good that this exchange is educating users about what they’re getting involved with.

 Kraken also offers videos on topics related to crypto such as security issues and futures trading.
 You’ll also get access to webinars with crypto experts to help you better understand the industry and where it’s headed next.

 Instant buy fees

 If you’re looking to use Kraken’s instant buy feature, you should prepare yourself to pay considerably higher prices.
-Fees start at 0.9 percent for stablecoins and jump to 1.5 percent for any other crypto.
-On top of that fee, you’ll pay another 3.75 percent if the purchase is made using a debit or credit card, or 0.5 percent if it’s made through an ACH transfer.
+Kraken no longer shows its exact fees for these transactions, but says they consist of a displayed fee and a spread.
+Previously, it listed instant buy fees starting at 0.9 percent for stablecoins and jumping to 1.5 percent for any other crypto.
+On top of that fee, another 3.75 percent is charged if the purchase is made using a debit or credit card, or 0.5 percent if it’s made through an ACH transfer.

 You’re better off transferring cash into your account and waiting a few days for it to clear.
 Fees are a killer when it comes to investment returns.